ufoscout/vertk/README.md

 Vertxk is a set of tools to simplify [Vertx](http://vertx.io/) application development in [Kotlin Programming Language](https://kotlinlang.org/)

 ## VertxK: Dependency injection with [Kodein](https://github.com/SalomonBrys/Kodein)
-[Kodein](https://github.com/SalomonBrys/Kodein) is a simple, easy to use and easy to configure and yet very useful dependency retrieval container.
+[Kodein](https://github.com/SalomonBrys/Kodein) is a simple, easy to use and easy to configure dependency retrieval container.

-By default Vertx does not provide any support for dependency injection framerworks.
+By default, Vertx does not provide any real support for dependency injection framerworks.

 Vertxk solves this issue enabling simple DI in Vertx Verticles through Kodein.

 BTW, it works with coroutines too!